Ahaz1701/DevOps_Project/README.md

 #### 1. Create a Docker image of our application:

-First we need to create a Dockerfile which will be used to containerize the application.
+First we need to create a `Dockerfile` which will be used to containerize the application, and a `.dockerignore` file to **ignore** all the files and folders that do not need to be included in the image.
 To create the file, we run the following command in the CLI:
 ```
 touch Dockerfile
 ```